economicalstories/april/README.md

 The inconsistencies revealed by APRIL have significant implications:

-1. **Policy AI Safety**: Models deployed globally may reach different conclusions based on language
+1. **Policy AI Safety**:
+   - Models deployed globally may reach different conclusions based on language
+   - Political or ethical stances might appear neutral in one language but biased in another
+   - Policy decisions made with LLM assistance could vary dramatically depending on the language of the query

-2. **Fairness and Equity**: Language-based variations could lead to disparate treatment
+2. **Fairness and Equity**:
+   - Language-based variations could lead to disparate treatment
+   - Native speakers of different languages may receive fundamentally different policy recommendations
+   - Global policy organizations cannot assume language-neutral AI deployments

-3. **AI Governance**: Regulatory frameworks must account for cross-linguistic variations
+3. **AI Governance**:
+   - Regulatory frameworks must account for cross-linguistic variations
+   - Disclosure requirements should include testing across multiple languages
+   - Safety evaluations should include cross-linguistic stress testing for critical domains

-4. **Research Transparency**: AI research findings may not generalize across languages
+4. **Research Transparency**:
+   - AI research findings may not generalize across languages
+   - Papers should specify the language of evaluation and the potential for cross-linguistic variance
+   - Benchmark datasets should include multilingual versions to enable cross-linguistic testing

+5. **LLM Development**:
+   - Alignment efforts must address cross-linguistic consistency
+   - Embedding spaces may need specific tuning to ensure consistent concept representation
+   - New methods for mapping concept equivalence across language embeddings are needed

+These implications suggest we need specific testing protocols, disclosure requirements, and development practices to build AI systems that operate consistently across languages.

 ## Development

-APRIL was developed in a single day using Claude 3.7 Sonnet and Cursor as an experiment in "Vibe coding" - a collaborative human-AI approach to rapid application development.
+APRIL was developed using Claude 3.7 Sonnet and Cursor as an experiment in "Vibe coding" - a collaborative human-AI approach to rapid application development.
 This approach demonstrates how complex, theoretically-grounded tools can be created quickly through effective human-AI collaboration.

+## Acknowledgments

+Special thanks to Anthea Roberts for the theoretical inspiration behind this project drawing on concepts from "*Is International Law International?*" (2017).

+## Future Research Directions (as suggested by Claude 3.7 Sonnet...)

+APRIL opens up several promising avenues for further investigation:

+1. **Linguistic Proximity Analysis**:
+   - Do language pairs with similar roots (e.g., Spanish/Portuguese) show more consistent policy positions?
+   - Could we construct a "policy distance matrix" between languages based on support rate similarity?

+2. **Concept Mapping**:
+   - Can we identify which specific concepts translate poorly across languages?
+   - For policies with high variance, what aspects of the explanation differ most consistently?

+3. **Model Comparison Studies**:
+   - Which models exhibit the most linguistic consistency in their reasoning?
+   - Does fine-tuning on multilingual data improve cross-linguistic consistency?

+4. **Temporal Analysis**:
+   - How does cross-linguistic variance change as models are updated over time?
+   - Are newer models more or less consistent across languages?

+5. **Domain-Specific Testing**:
+   - Which policy domains (economic, social, environmental) show the most cross-linguistic variance?
+   - Are technical policies more consistent across languages than value-laden ones?

+6. **Prompt Engineering Effects**:
+   - How do different prompting strategies affect cross-linguistic consistency?
+   - Can specialized prompts reduce variance across languages?

+These directions represent valuable contributions to our understanding of large language models in multilingual contexts and could inform both technical development and governance approaches.

 ## Contributing